Who should get to be in charge?

 Pupils who are secure will be able to:

-- Explain how religious laws are created, using examples from Islam.
+- Explain how religious laws are created, using Muslim examples.

 - Linking Muhammad’s practices, sayings or actions to the formation of some religious laws.